Dominate

 typically 2-8 copies

-A strong defensive tool for high capacity vampires, it can even escape Immortal Grapple combat modules.
+A strong defensive tool for high capacity vampires, it even escapes all combat modules.